Our Programs and Activities

 What happens if my child has separation issues?

 This is very normal, and if the parent is secure in their decision the child will begin to recover quickly.
-We will help them to get involved and hold them if they let us, if they are crying.
+We will help them to get involved and comfort them if they let us, if they are crying.
 You can always text us to check on them.
-A short and sweet goodbye ritual helps, sometimes it helps to bring a small love object from home.
+A short and sweet goodbye ritual is good and sometimes it helps to bring a small love object from home.
 It usually doesn’t last even two weeks, there are just too many fun things to do here!

 The classroom is a peaceful place, on most days anyway, a place of working and quiet for concentration, or relative quiet amid the singing, and happy chatting between the children.
 They learn good study habits and responsibility when they choose and carry the work from the shelves to a table or rug, do the work job respectfully, and return it ready for the next person.
 They clean up any spills with “drying cloths” available to them and return the cloth to the basket when finished.
 The children learn to sit ” criss-cross applesauce” and to listen at circle time, with practice.
 We use inside voices and we save pretend and loud running games for outside and respect our special classroom environment.
 Montessori’s work is grounded in reality.
 But children also like to pretend and play and do lots of play the rest of the day and outside.